777arc/textbook/content/frequency_domain.rst

 Time-Frequency Properties
 *************************

 Earlier we looked at a bunch of examples of signals in the time domain, and what they look like in the frequency domain.
-Now, we will go over five important "Fourier properies".
+Now, we will go over five important "Fourier properties".
 These are properties that tell us if we do ____ to our time domain signal, then ____ happens to our frequency domain signal.
 This will give us a lot of important insight into the type of Digital Signal Processing (DSP) we will perform on time domain signals in practice.

 Linearity Property: